slimanir/Distributed-File-System/README.md

 # How to run :

 Run :

-fileserver.py in master
+°fileserver.py in master.

-rundirectoryserver.py in Tests
+°rundirectoryserver.py in Tests.

-runlockserver.py in Tests
+°runlockserver.py in Tests.

 then run :

-client.py in master
+°client.py in master.